gearpump/gearpump/docs/README.md

 # How to Test

-Command `jekyll build` can be used to make a test build.
+Command `mkdocs build` can be used to make a test build.

-Command `jekyll serve --watch` can be used for debug purpose.
-Jekyll will start a web server at `localhost:4000` and watch the docs directory for updates.
+Command `mkdocs serve` can be used for debug purpose.
+Mkdocs will start a web server at `localhost:8000`.
 Use this mode to experiment commits and check changes locally.